-When we receive copy at the office, it is reviewed by Dan or Karen and where necessary, further information is requested from the contributor, which often includes references for further reading.
+When we receive copy at the office, it is reviewed by Karen and Leanne and where necessary, further information is requested from the contributor, which often includes references for further reading.
 The copy is then edited so that it roughly meets word count for the space allocated in the magazine and to ensure that the content has a logical order and reads well.

-While IT is not a peer-reviewed magazine, once edited in house, a large number of the features and news items are passed on to other FHT staff or Governing Council members for their comments.
+While International Therapist is not a peer-reviewed magazine, once edited in house, a large number of the features and news items are passed on to other FHT staff or Governing Council members for their comments.
 Contributors are also sent the edited version for approval.

 The copy then leaves the FHT office and goes across to our subeditors.
 Their job is to fine tune the content – to double-check that the copy flows well and that nothing important is missing; that it fits the space allocated, trimming back where necessary; to check the spelling and grammar; and ensure the words fit the magazine’s house style.